top of page

 • Arranging supplier payment plans during slow periods

-These tactics help smooth cashflow and reduce the risk of gaps.
+These tactics help smooth cash flow and reduce the risk of gaps.

 Real-World Example: A Quarry Operation Empowered by Broker Partnership

-A mid-sized quarry company faced seasonal cashflow challenges.
-Their equipment finance repayments were fixed monthly, but revenue dropped significantly during winter months due to storm damage
+A mid-sized quarry company faced seasonal cash flow challenges.
+Their equipment finance repayments were fixed monthly, but revenue dropped significantly during winter months due to storm damage.

 By engaging a commercial broker, the company was able to:

-• Negotiate a seasonal repayment plan with their lender, reducing payments during winter
+• Negotiate a seasonal repayment plan with their lender, reducing payments during winter.

-• Introduced early payment incentives for customers
+• Introduce early payment incentives for customers.

-Technology Tools to Support Cashflow Management
+Technology Tools to Support Cash Flow Management

-Modern financial software can simplify cashflow tracking and forecasting.
+Modern financial software can simplify cash flow tracking and forecasting.
 Tools designed for mining and construction industries offer features like:

-• Real-time cashflow dashboards
+• Real-time cash flow dashboards

 • Automated alerts for upcoming payments